-These resources explore the moral, legal, and law enforcement challenges of abortion and abortion policy, especially as envisioned by American political and religious conservatives defining human personhood from conception and placing more restrictive policies on abortion.
+These resources explore the biblical, legal, and law enforcement challenges of abortion and abortion policy, especially as envisioned by American political and religious conservatives defining human personhood from conception and placing more restrictive policies on abortion.

 Abortion Policy and Christian Social Ethics in the Post-Roe United States

-Session 1: Scripture and Science
+Session 1: Why Personhood Is Not At Conception: The Argument from Scripture and Science

-Session 1 Pre-Work
+Session 1 Accompaniment

 Read The Rights of the Fetus and the Principle of Bodily Autonomy.
 Blog post, 10 minute read.

-Session 2 Pre-Work
+Session 2 Accompaniment

 Read Abortion, Poverty, and Private Property: From the Early Christians to John Locke.
 Blog post, 10 minute read.